-PROJECTS: The Town should commission the design of a splash pad for the natural rectangle that functions as both public art and play space.
-Splash components should be ground-sprays only, with lighting that creates an interesting light and water show in the evening.
+PROJECTS: The Town should commission the design of a water feature for the natural rectangle that functions as both public art and play space.
+Water play components should be ground-sprays only, with lighting that creates an interesting light and water show in the evening.
 The placement, water quality management system and size are to be determined.